Leon H. Johnson: Career

-Montana State University

 Johnson won an appointment as an assistant professor of chemistry and a research biochemist at what was then known as Montana State College (MSC) on September 1, 1943.
 He was promoted to full professor in 1948.
 In 1947, MSC President Roland Renne appointed him director of the MSC Endowment and Research Foundation.
 This nonprofit organization, newly established by Renne, was incorporated to allow the college to accept federal and private research grants.
 He continued in this position until 1967, partway into his presidency.

 In 1955, Johnson was appointed Dean of the Graduate Division.

 Leon Johnson Hall at Montana State University.

 In 1963, Johnson was appointed Acting President of the college.
 MSC President Roland Renne had taken leaves of absence in order to take various positions with the U.S. federal government.
 Dr. Paschal Clay Gaines, a professor of chemistry, was named Acting President during Renne's absences.
 But Gaines fell ill in 1963, and the MSC Board of Regents asked Renne to return to duty.
 Renne demurred, noting that he'd been granted leave through early 1964 and to abandon his government position would show a lack of good faith.
 Montana Attorney General Forrest H. Anderson agreed that Renne had the right to the full amount of his leave of absence.
 The Board of Regents appointed Johnson the Acting President of MSC.

 On February 10, 1964, Johnson was appointed president of MSC.
 His appointment was effective either February 14 or February 16 (sources differ), and his salary set at $22,000 a year.

 Deeply committed to the college's research function, he pushed for MSC to be named a university—a change Renne had advocated since the early 1950s, and which the Montana state legislature approved on July 1, 1965.
 At that time, the school received its new name, Montana State University (MSU).
 Bachelor's degree programs in economics, English, history, music, political science, and other disciplines were quickly established, as was the first university honors program.
 Johnson was a devoted admirer of the arts, and MSU's art and music programs blossomed.
 Johnson quickly worked to end the acrimonious relationship with the University of Montana, and the two schools began to present a united front to the state legislature.